Firstcard

 Pros and Cons

 The main advantage of Self is that it works reliably.
 If you make on-time payments, your credit improves predictably.
-There's no hard inquiry or approval uncertainty—nearly everyone qualifies.
-You also get your savings back, so you're not actually losing money long-term.
+There's no hard inquiry or approval uncertainty — nearly everyone qualifies for the credit builder account.
+You also get your CD funds back, so you're building savings at the same time.

 The biggest disadvantage is the cost.
-You're paying $40-100 to build credit, and you need to make consistent monthly payments.
-Some people also find the loan structure confusing.
-Additionally, if you already have access to credit products like secured cards, Self might be unnecessary since you can build credit without paying fees.
+You're paying fees and interest to build credit, and you need to make consistent monthly payments.
+Some people also find the loan structure confusing at first.
+Additionally, if you already have access to credit products like secured cards, Self might be unnecessary since you can build credit without paying extra fees.

 Results to Expect